 Peter Binning has a wealth of experience in extradition law and mutual legal assistance gained over 25 years both as a prosecutor for the CPS and SFO and defending.
-Andrew Smith has acted for individuals in a string of complex and high-profile extradition cases and has been a committee member of the Extradition Lawyers’ Association (ELA) since its inception in 2008.
-Edward Grange is the current Vice-Chair of the ELA and co-author of the leading practitioner’s textbook on extradition law.
+Andrew Smith has acted for individuals in a string of complex and high-profile extradition cases.
+Edward Grange is the current Chair of the Defence Extradition Lawyers’ Forum (DELF) and co-author of the leading practitioner’s textbook on extradition law.

 Just one of the advantages to instructing our extradition lawyers is our unrivalled contacts with local lawyers in other jurisdictions.
 Our extradition lawyers are in touch with a network of trusted criminal lawyers around the world who can advise on issues arising in the requesting state.
 Edward Grange is a member of Fair Trials’ Legal Experts Advisory Panel, an EU-wide network of experts in criminal justice and human rights.

 An essential part of an effective defence strategy to any extradition request is working with local lawyers in the requesting state who can provide invaluable information about their country’s criminal justice system or the particular criminal proceedings which may support a defence to extradition in the UK’s courts.
 Equally importantly, they may be able to improve an individual’s position by negotiating a discontinuance of the proceedings, a reduction of the charges or sentence, or release on bail if the individual is extradited.
 This contact with local lawyers is particularly important in EAW cases and even more so in requests made by the USA, where plea-bargaining with the Department of Justice (DOJ) is common.